EduardoZepeda/coffee-bytes-hugo/content/posts/go/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ### Web frameworks in Python

-While in Python we already have some well proven solutions, solutions, characterized by being very stable and with an answer for almost all the needs of a web and with an answer for almost all the needs of a web developer and that, in addition, support very popular sites with huge traffic, like pinterest or instagram. instagram.
+While in Python we already have some well proven solutions, solutions, characterized by being very stable and with an answer for almost all the needs of a web and with an answer for almost all the needs of a developer and that, in addition, support very popular sites with huge traffic, like pinterest or instagram. instagram.

 Among the frameworks [Django, one of the favorite frameworks of Python]({{< ref path="/posts/django/por-que-deberias-usar-django-framework/index.md" lang="en" >}})